 Susan Davies is an ION trained and registered Nutritionist and professionally trained chef.
 She is passionate about food and its use in health.

 If you are prepared to have a minute amount of blood taken from a finger via a pin-prick, then you can find out which commonly eaten foods your body doesn't "like" and has made anti-bodies against.
 Most people have an idea that they know what is causing their symptoms - the most common being cited as wheat, milk or eggs, but wouldn't it be great to actually know!
 It's amazing how many people have been living with very restricted diets when they probably don't need to!

 In every situation a full case history is taken and then, assuming it is safe to do so, the blood test will be done.
 You can then choose to stay and wait for the results or leave and have them given to you later that day.
-Results will be available within the hour of doing the test.
+Results will be available within 48 hours of doing the test.
 You need to have eaten a full range of foods for at least 2 weeks to get an accurate test result.

 If you need further advice then you can make a booking with our Institute of Optimal Nutrition trained Nutritionist, who will tailor-make a programme just for you and your specific needs.

 The first visit will take longer than subsequent visits, the reason being we want to give you the time you need to tell us your story so we can fill in a detailed case history.
 Please bring copies of results of hospital investigations such as MRI scans, CAT scans and X-rays and a list of any current medication.

 Following the case history taking you may need some clinical tests such as blood pressure readings or neurological testing, which we will do there and then.
 Assuming you are safe to treat (if not you will be referred back to your GP for further investigation), you will then be examined.
 This involves undressing to your underwear so we can see what is happening to the joints and muscles when you move.
 If you are uncomfortable with this then please wear shorts and a loose-fitting T-shirt.